alfredbaudisch/alfredbaudisch.com/content/posts/2023-04-20-standalone-applications-made-with-godot-gui-softwares-tools.md

 [Material Maker](https://rodzilla.itch.io/material-maker) is a procedural materials authoring and 3D model painting tool, based on the Godot Engine.
 Materials and brushes are defined as graphs where nodes create or transform textures, and can be exported for the Godot, Unity and Unreal game engines.

-It’s like Adobe Substance Designer, but free and open-source made with Godot.
+It's like Adobe Substance Designer, but free and open-source made with Godot.

 ### PixelOver